-We checked into the hospital and the nurses checked my dilation.
+We checked into the hospital and the certified nurses checked my dilation.
 Sure enough, I was 4 cm dilated and the test confirmed that my water broke.
 This meant also bad news for me- we had to begin using pitocin to augment my labor because labor wasn’t progressing on its own.
 I remembered feeling the same frustration with my 3rd baby.
 It turns out my body gets stuck in early labor and I need augmentation for it to speed up.

-I told the midwife I don’t want to use pitocin because my birth plan is to have an unmedicated labor and I knew using pitocin makes this harder.
+I told the midwife I don’t want to use pitocin because my birth plan is to have an unmedicated birth and I knew using pitocin makes this harder.
 I told her I want to experience a birth the way our ancestors did.
 She chuckled and said just remember not to push too fast and hysterically when you’re pushing at the end to prevent tears and stitches.
 I had no idea that this simple advice will make a huge difference at the end.

 Active labor to transition in less than an hour